-You can use a system image to restore Windows and software when your PC or hard disk stops working, or when your computer has a virus that is difficult to remove or when Windows is not working properly anymore.
+You can use a system image to restore Windows and software when your PC or hard disk stops working, or when your computer has a virus or other malware that is difficult to remove or when Windows is not working properly anymore.

-When your PC gets infected by a virus or malware, then it's sometimes better to restore the Windows System Image Backup or to re-install Windows.
+When your PC gets infected by a virus or another type of malware, then it's often better to restore the system image backup or re-install Windows.

 You never know if your security software detects everything.
 Like I said before, even the best program can fail to detect new malware.

 Malware can also burrow itself deeper into your system and hide from being discovered by your security software.

 Malware can also open doors for other malware.

 The only way to be 99% sure, is to restore a Windows system image or re-install Windows 10.